brguruprasad/ai-occupancy-planner-ollama/README.md

     ```

 4.  **Verify Ollama Setup:**
-    *   Make sure the Ollama application is running.
+    *   Ensure the Ollama application/server is running.
-    *   Confirm you have pulled the required model (e.g., `ollama list` should show `llama3`).
+    *   Confirm you have pulled a model.
+Check with: `ollama list`.
+You should see the model you intend to use (e.g., `phi3:mini`).
+    *   The application defaults to connecting to Ollama at `http://localhost:11434` and using the model specified in `app.py` (defaults to `phi3:mini`).

+5.  **(Optional) Configure Ollama Connection:**
-    *   The application defaults to connecting to `http://localhost:11434`.
-If your Ollama runs on a different port/address, set the `OLLAMA_API_URL` environment variable.
-You can also set `OLLAMA_MODEL` if you want to use a different model than `llama3`.
+    If your Ollama setup differs or you want to use a different model by default without changing the code, you can set environment variables *before* running the app:

-5.  **Verify Mock Data:**
-    Ensure the `data/` directory exists and contains the required JSON files: `spaces.json`, `occupancy.json`, `desks.json`, `employee_preferences.json`, and `policies.json`.
+    *   `OLLAMA_API_URL`: e.g., `http://localhost:11435/api/generate` (if Ollama is on a different port)
+    *   `OLLAMA_MODEL`: e.g., `mistral:7b`

 ## Running the Application

-1.  **Ensure Ollama is running** with the necessary model available.
+1.  **Ensure Ollama is running** with your chosen model loaded/available.
 2.  **Activate your virtual environment** (if you created one).
-3.  **(Optional) Set Environment Variables:** If your Ollama setup differs from the default:
+3.  **(Optional) Set environment variables** as described above if needed.
+4.  **Run the Streamlit app from the project's root directory:**
     ```bash
-    # Example: Using a different model
-    export OLLAMA_MODEL=mistral
-    # Example: Ollama running on a different port
-    export OLLAMA_API_URL=http://localhost:11435/api/generate
-    ```
-4.  **Run the Streamlit app:**
-    ```bash
     streamlit run app.py
     ```
 5. Open your web browser and navigate to the local URL provided by Streamlit (usually `http://localhost:8501`).
-The app will check the connection to Ollama on startup.
+    The application will attempt to connect to Ollama on startup.

 ## How to Use

-1. Enter your workspace request in the text box.
-The default query is provided as an example.
+1. Once the app is running, you'll see an input field: "Enter your workspace request:".
+2. Type your query in natural language (e.g., "Find me an available standing desk near the marketing team on the 3rd floor for tomorrow afternoon.").
-2. Click the "Find Workspace" button.
+3. Click the "Find Workspace" button.
-3. The application will:
+4. The application will:
-    *   Attempt to parse your query using your local Ollama instance.
-The extracted criteria will be shown.
+    *   **Parse Query:** Send your request to your local Ollama instance to extract structured criteria (shown on the UI).
-    *   Filter the available desks based on the criteria.
-A log of filtering steps can be expanded.
+    *   **Filter Desks:** Apply these criteria to the mock desk data.
-    *   Check the availability of the filtered desks based on their status and relevant forecasts/policies.
-An availability log can be expanded.
+    *   **Check Availability:** Evaluate if the filtered desks are likely available based on their status and forecasted occupancy.
-    *   Display recommended desks or a message if no suitable desks are found.
+    *   **Recommend:** Display suitable desks or a message if none are found.

-## Mock Data Explanation

-*   **`spaces.json`**: Defines the physical hierarchy (building, floors, zones, areas) with names and capacities.
-*   **`occupancy.json`**: Contains mock real-time occupancy counts/percentages per area (`occupancy_data`) and forecasted occupancy percentages for the next day (`forecast`).
-*   **`desks.json`**: Lists individual desks with their ID, type, location (area, floor, zone), features, current status, and last used timestamp. `vergesense_area_id` links to the occupancy data.
-*   **`employee_preferences.json`**: (Not actively used in the core logic for the specific query but included for future expansion) Contains employee preferences for desk types, locations, equipment, etc.
-*   **`policies.json`**: Defines organizational rules like capacity limits, sanitization requirements, and team zoning preferences.

-## Limitations & Future Improvements

-*   **Dependency on Local Ollama:** Requires users to install, run, and manage their own Ollama instance and models.
-*   **NLP Accuracy:** The accuracy of the NLP parsing depends heavily on the chosen Ollama model and its ability to follow instructions and generate structured JSON correctly.
-Prompt engineering might be needed for different models.
-*   **Performance:** Local model inference speed depends on the user's hardware.
-Requests might take longer than cloud-based APIs.
-*   **Availability Simplification:** The availability check for future times ("tomorrow afternoon") is based on *area forecast* percentages, not individual desk bookings.
-It assumes desks *might* be free if the area isn't fully occupied according to the forecast.
-A real system requires integration with a booking calendar.
-*   **Policy Implementation:** Only basic policy checks (capacity limits) are actively used in filtering.
-More complex policies (sanitization time gaps, social distancing) require more sophisticated logic and data.
-*   **Proximity Logic:** Only proximity to "marketing team" (based on Marketing Zone areas) is specifically implemented.
-Other proximity requests (e.g., "near window") are not handled.
-*   **Error Handling:** Basic error handling for Ollama connection and response parsing is included, but robustness could be improved.
-*   **Employee Preferences:** Not currently factored into the recommendation ranking for this specific query.
-*   **Scalability:** Data loading and filtering are done in memory.
-For larger datasets, databases and more optimized querying would be necessary.
+5. You can view details of the filtering and availability check process by expanding the respective sections.
+6. The sidebar allows you to inspect the raw mock data loaded by the application.

+## Project Structure